Romania: innovation incentives overview

 Benefit available in terms of R&D spend

-* Assumption that all expenses are incurred with respect to the R&D activity carried out by the entity
+* Assumption that all expenses incurred are related to the R&D activity carried out

 Claim deadline

-The uplift for the tax-deductible expenses should be applied in the same fiscal year through the corporate income tax return in which the costs are recorded.
+The uplift for the tax-deductible expenses should be applied in the same fiscal year through the corporate income tax return on which the costs are recorded.

 Retroactive application is possible through rectifying tax returns and the offset or refund of overpaid corporate income tax.